handshake-org/hsd/README.md

 ### Mining

-To mine with getwork on a GPU, HSD should be used in combination with [hs-miner] and [hs-client].
+To mine with a CPU, HSD should be used in combination with [hs-client].

 ``` bash
 # To boot and listen publicly on the HTTP server...